 Now, some may dispute the fact that waiting for a “natural” mutation is the same as a modern genetic modification.
 Using the Naturalistic Fallacy, they’ll claim that all foods “ought to be” developed in some arbitrary natural manner.

 Let’s say we want corn that resists some disease.
 We could grow thousands of different strains of corn, looking for resistance to that pathogen.
-We can then wait for generations of corn to develop a mutation that causes the disease resistance.
-This could take decades, and cost boatloads of cash.
+Or we can then wait for generations of corn to develop a mutation that causes the disease resistance.
+This could take decades, and cost boatloads of money.
 Or it might not happen at all.

 On the other hand, maybe there’s another species that’s resistant to that disease.
 It could be a closely related plant, like wheat.
 Or it could be a wholly unrelated organism, maybe a fish, that has the right gene, and it can be inserted into the plant genome, conferring resistance to the disease target.